 Conduct disorder is usually diagnosed in children and teenagers.
-It is characterized by extreme behaviours that occur for a 6 months or more.
-The behavioural issues interfere normal family life, and can be either disruptive, violent, or both.
+It’s characterized by extreme behaviours that occur for 6 months or more.
+The behavioural issues interfere with normal family life, and can be either disruptive, violent, or both.
 On top of the standard groups of symptoms, those with conduct disorder can have low self-worth, frequent temper tantrums, and may be at risk for future drug and alcohol abuse.

 The four main groups of symptoms that can indicate conduct disorder are:

-- Rule violating – purposefully ignoring societal behavioural rules, or acting-out that go far beyond the norm for the child’s age
+- Rule violation – purposefully ignoring societal behavioural rules or acting-out that goes far beyond what’s considered normal for the child’s age.

-- Use of aggression – using weapons, starting fights, cruelty to animals, bullying
+- Use of aggression – using weapons, starting fights, cruelty to animals, bullying, etc.

-- Deceitful acts – lying, shoplifting and/or breaking into vehicles
+- Deceitful acts – such as lying, shoplifting and/or breaking into vehicles, etc.

 When is it time to get help?